Burden in Henselian Valued Fields: Preliminaries

 \begin{remark} Let $D$ be a stably embedded definable set in $\mathbb{M}$, and $\lbrace \phi_i(x,y_{i,j}), (a_{i,j})_{j<\omega},k_i\rbrace_{i<\lambda}$ an inp-pattern in $D$.
 This in particular implies that solutions of paths can be found in $D$ but the parameters $(a_{i,j})$ may not belong to $D$.
 Using the previous lemma, we may actually assume that this is the case.
 It follows that $D$ endowed with the induced structure is at least of burden $\lambda$. \end{remark}

-The next lemma shows that one can 'eliminate' disjunction symbols in inp-pattern.
-As a consequence, if the theory has quantifier elimination, then we may assume that formulas of inp-patterns are conjunctions of atomic and negation of atomic formulas.
+The next lemma shows that one can `eliminate' disjunction symbols in inp-patterns.
+A direct consequence is that if the theory has quantifier elimination, then we may assume that formulas of inp-patterns are conjunctions of atomic and negation of atomic formulas.

 \begin{lemma} Let $\lbrace \phi_i(x,y_{i,j}), (a_{i,j})_{j<\omega},k_i\rbrace_{i<\lambda}$ be an inp-pattern with $(a_{i,j})_{i<\lambda,j<\omega}$ mutually indiscernible.
 Assume that $\phi_i(x,y_{i,j})= \bigvee_{l\leq n_i} \psi_{l,i}(x,y_{i,j})$.
 Then there exists a sequence of natural numbers $(l_i)_{i < \lambda}$ such that $l_i \leq n_i$ and